-- (2) Stock options vest in installments of 33 1/3% one year from the grant date, 33 1/3% two years from the grant date and 33 1/3% three years from the grant date based on continuous employment through those dates. - (3) Stock options vest in installments of 50% one year from the grant date, 25% two years from the grant date and 25% three years from the grant date based on continuous employment through those dates. - (4) Restricted stock units vest 100% on the third anniversary of the grant date. - (5) Restricted stock units vest in installments of 25% one year from the grant date, and 25% annually on each anniversary thereafter over the remaining three-year period based on continuous employment through those dates. - (6) Market-based share units eligible to vest were based on the target closing prices of the Company's common stock for calendar year 2018, subject to acceleration under a change in control prior to January 1, 2019.
+(2) Stock options vest in installments of 33 1/3% one year from the grant date, 33 1/3% two years from the grant date and 33 1/3% three years from the grant date based on continuous employment through those dates.

+(3) Stock options vest in installments of 50% one year from the grant date, 25% two years from the grant date and 25% three years from the grant date based on continuous employment through those dates.

+(4) Restricted stock units vest 100% on the third anniversary of the grant date.

+- (5) Restricted stock units vest in installments of 25% one year from the grant date, and 25% annually on each anniversary thereafter over the remaining three-year period based on continuous employment through those dates. - (6) Market-based share units eligible to vest were based on the target closing prices of the Company's common stock for calendar year 2018, subject to acceleration under a change in control prior to January 1, 2019.
 The shares will vest on the date that the Compensation Committee certifies achievement of the performance measure.
 Vesting of these shares is dependent on continuous employment with us through the vesting date. - (7) Performance-based share units eligible to vest were based on the Company's adjusted EBITDA for fiscal year 2017.
-Once the shares are earned, they will veste 100% on the third anniversary of the grant date.
+Once the shares are earned, they will vest 100% on the third anniversary of the grant date.
 Vesting of these shares is dependent on continuous employment with us through the vesting date. - (8) Market-based share units eligible to vest were based on multiple target closing prices of the Company's common stock for fiscal year 2016, fiscal year 2017, and fiscal year 2018, respectively.
-Once the shares are earned for fiscal year 2016 and 2017, they will be vested on the last day of fiscal 2018.
-For the shares earned for the fiscal year ending 2018, they will be vested on the date that the Compensation Committee certifies achievement of the performance metrics.
-Vesting of these shares is dependent on continuous employment with us through the vesting dates. - (9) Market value is based on the \$17.40 closing price of a share of our common stock on June 30, 2017, as reported on the NASDAQ Global Select Market.
+For fiscal year 2016 and 2017, the common stock awards were canceled due to the performance condition not being met.
+If the shares are earned for the fiscal year ending 2018, they will vest on the date that the Compensation Committee certifies achievement of the performance metrics.
+Vesting of these shares is dependent on continuous employment with us through the vesting dates. - (9) Market value is based on the \$16.37 closing price of a share of our common stock on June 29, 2018, as reported on the NASDAQ Global Select Market. - (10) Mr. Marimon's employment with the Company ended on July 6, 2018.

-Option Exercised and Stock Vested in Fiscal 2017
+Option Exercised and Stock Vested in Fiscal Year 2018

-The following table provides information for each of our named executive officers regarding the number of shares of our common stock acquired upon the vesting of stock awards during fiscal year 2017.
-No options to purchase common stock were exercised during fiscal year 2017.
-Stock awards vesting during fiscal year 2017 consisted of restricted stock with service-based vesting provisions.
+The following table provides information for each of our named executive officers regarding the number of shares of our common stock acquired upon the vesting of stock awards during fiscal year 2018.
+No options to purchase common stock were exercised during fiscal year 2018.
+Stock awards vesting during fiscal year 2018 consisted of restricted stock with service-based vesting provisions.

 Stock Awards

-Number of Shares Acquired on Vesting Value Received on Vesting
+Name Number of Shares Acquired on Vesting (#) (1) Value Received on Vesting (\$) (2)

-Name (#) (1) (\$) (2)

-Ralph Marimon 2,083 37,536
+Ralph Marimon (3) 2,083 37,911

-- (1) Vested number of shares of service-based restricted stock units. - (2) Amount shown is the aggregate market value of the vested shares of restricted stock units based on the closing price of our stock on the vesting date.
+(1) Vested number of shares of service-based restricted stock units.

+- (2) Amount shown is the aggregate market value of the vested shares of restricted stock units based on the closing price of our stock on the vesting date. - (3) Mr. Marimon's employment with the Company ended on July 6, 2018 and the vesting of his equity awards accelerated in accordance with the terms of his agreement with the Company.